Blogging as a business can be intimidating, and it can be hard to figure out whether it’s worthwhile for you.

 – Jeff Gapinski, Creative Director & Co-Founder, Huemor

 I think when a customer connects with you and your brand, they want to purchase from you.
 Again and again.
-It is a way to share your knowledge and prove on a regular basis that you are an expert in your field.
+It’s a way to share your knowledge and prove on a regular basis that you’re an expert in your field.
 I really think there’s no downside!”

 – Roberta Perry, Founder, ScrubzBody